WheteThunger/EnginePartsDurability/README.md

-**Engine Parts Durability** allows you to alter the amount of durability that engine parts lose when a modular car is damaged.
+**Engine Parts Durability** allows you to prevent engine parts from losing condition when a modular car is damaged.

+## Recommended related plugins

+- [Auto Engine Parts](https://umod.org/plugins/auto-engine-parts) -- Automatically fills engine modules with parts and prevents players from removing them
+  - The functionality of Engine Parts Durability is included in Auto Engine Parts, so if you configure that plugin to apply to all cars (instead of just cars owned by players with permission), then Engine Parts Durability is redundant and can be uninstalled
-If you would rather your players not have to deal with engine parts, you can alternatively just use the [No Engine Parts](https://umod.org/plugins/no-engine-parts) plugin which allows car engines to work without engine parts.
+- [No Engine Parts](https://umod.org/plugins/no-engine-parts) -- Allows car engines to work without engine parts

 ## Configuration